King George V Stakes

 The King George V Stakes is a flat handicap horse race in Great Britain open to three-year-old horses.
 It is run at Ascot over a distance of 1 mile 3 furlongs and 211 yards (2,406 metres), and it is scheduled to take place each year in June on the third day of the Royal Ascot meeting.

+Records

+Leading jockey since 1960 (4 wins):